liampshaw/liampshaw.github.io/research.md

 ### Microbial ecology

 The human microbiome is the collective name given to the microbial communities that live in our bodies.
+I like the phrase 'microbial ecology' to describe the work of understanding these (and other) systems.
 During my PhD, I applied statistical and mathematical models to understand the factors that influence the microbiome's composition, both in [health](https://doi.org/10.1128/mBio.01237-17) and [disease](https://doi.org/10.1128/AEM.01756-16).
 One topic that I'm still interested in is understanding the effect of antibiotics: how they disrupt microbial communities and how the community [recovers](https://doi.org/10.1101/222398).

 ### Antimicrobial resistance